 - Propose and conduct an art/research project of your own design over the course of an academic year

 - Or enroll in a graduate degree program abroad (Fulbright typically covers cost of one year, and student is responsible for any subsequent years of study)

-- Fulbright provides housing allowance, living allowance, modest research allowance, sick/injury insurance while abroad, and travel expenses to and from host country
+- Fulbright provides housing allowance, living allowance, modest research allowance and travel expenses to and from host country

 - The Open Study/Research award is the type most commonly associated with Fulbright, and of particular interest for practicing artists/historians

 - Applicants must select one discipline to which they will apply, choosing from the list provided here.
 Not sure which discipline to apply to?
 Consult the SVA Fulbright Program Advisor.

 - Grantees placed in classrooms in host country with certified teacher and assist with hands-on instruction in English language instruction

 - Fulbright provides housing allowance, living expenses, transportation to and from the host country, sick/injury insurance while abroad, and in some cases an additional monthly stipend for time worked